Smart Lighting Cost

 Next, you must turn off the electricity at the mains.
 This is vital for your safety as electrocution can be lethal.

 Once you are sure the power is switched off, you can remove the old light fitting and follow the manufacturer’s instructions to install the new one.
-Obviously more work may be required to replace the lighting unit correctly.
+More work may be required to replace the lighting unit correctly.

-In this case, it is best to hire a professional either way.
+In this case, it is best to hire a professional.
 It’s critical to fix the new lighting in place correctly for both safety and operational reasons.

 3. Clean Up

-When all is said and done and you have confirmed that the new lighting installation is fully in place and the work (per the instructions) is complete, you can turn the power back on at the mains.
+When the new lighting installation is fully in place, and the work (per the instructions) is complete, you can turn the power back on at the mains.

 At this stage, you’ll want to remove any items that are left over.
 You can bring the old light bulb and electrics to a relevant recycling facility or hardware store that accepts all the components you are disposing of.